Rachel E. Deming

 J.D. and A.B., University of Michigan

 Professor Rachel E. Deming is an Assistant Professor of Law and director of the Environmental and Earth Law Clinic.
-She also teaches a seminar course on environmental dispute resolution.
+She teaches seminar courses on environmental dispute resolution and toxic torts at environmentally impacted sites.
 Professor Deming joined the Barry faculty in the fall of 2013.
-Before coming to Barry Law, she was co-director of the International Transactions Clinic and a professor from practice at the University of Michigan.
+Before coming to Barry, she was co-director of the International Transactions Clinic and a professor from practice at the University of Michigan.
 She also taught environmental dispute resolution at Pace University School of Law.

 In recognition of her expertise in environmental and financial issues, Professor Deming was appointed by the Administrator of the U.S. Environmental Protection Agency to its Environmental Financial Advisory Board in 2005 and served on that board until 2011.
-She also was involved in the establishment of an environmental dispute resolution center at Pace Law School, the Kheel Center for the Resolution of Environmental Interest Disputes, and received the Founder’s Award for her work in 2009 from Theodore W. Kheel, the well-known labor arbitrator whom the New York Times called "the most influential peacemaker in New York City in the last half-century."
+She was also involved in the establishment of an environmental dispute resolution center at Pace Law School, the Kheel Center for the Resolution of Environmental Interest Disputes, and received the Founder’s Award for her work in 2009.

-Professor Deming is a frequent speaker at legal conferences on the subjects of sustainable development and dispute resolution issues.
+Professor Deming is a frequent speaker on sustainable development and dispute resolution issues at legal conferences.

 Professor Deming received her A.B. in Russian Studies and history, cum laude with honors, and her J.D. from the University of Michigan.
 She received a post-graduate fellowship from the International Research & Exchanges Board to study at Moscow State University, where she researched the application of international law by the Soviet legal system.